visit-dav/visit/src/doc/dev_manual/LiveCustomerResponse.rst

 ---------------------------------------------------------------------------------
 When faced with a long backlog of development tasks, team members can all too easily perceive **Customer Response** work as an *interruption* to those tasks.
-This is a common misconception; one which project managers must continually work to correct. **Customer Response** is an important aspect to a successful product and project on par with any other major development work.
+This is a common misconception. **Customer Response** is an important aspect to a successful product and project on par with any other major development work.
 It is part of what is involved in keeping the software working and useful tool in our customer's workflows not only here at LLNL, likely VisIt_'s biggest customer, but wherever in DOE/DOD and elsewhere in the world VisIt_ is used.

 Indeed, there are several advantages in having developers involved with **Customer Response** activities.
 These include..